peterboyer/restful-api-design-tips/README.md

 - 🔗 https://medium.com/p/c5ec915a430f
 - 👏 Feel free to read it there, and clap/comment if you enjoyed it.

 > We are all apprentices in a craft where no one ever becomes a master.

-As I write this, I chuckle to myself in seeing a great parallel behind myself referencing Hemingway’s quote from someone else; the sheer notion that I need not labour away at creating a different implementation of the passage with similar functionality for the result value (or in this case, meaning) is a literary testament to code reuse!

-But I’m not here to write about the benefits of code packages, but more to mention some of the traits I’ve come to appreciate, and actively implement in present and future projects.
-And of these features and implementation details, I grow my own package of API rules and primitives.
+I wanted to bring together some of the many patterns I’ve come to appreciate and actively implement in present and future projects.

+### Contributing

+If you have any comments or suggestions, please [open an issue](https://github.com/ptboyer/restful-api-design-tips/issues/new) or a [pull request](https://github.com/ptboyer/restful-api-design-tips/pulls) with any changes that you would like to contribute!
+Thanks!

-From publishing this article, [many threads of discussion in channels such as Reddit](https://www.reddit.com/r/programming/comments/6edt2t/consistent_and_beautiful_restful_api_design_tips/di9smxn/) have helped me adjust and tweak some of my explanations and stances on API design.
+After initially publishing this article many years ago, [many threads of discussion in channels such as Reddit](https://www.reddit.com/r/programming/comments/6edt2t/consistent_and_beautiful_restful_api_design_tips/di9smxn/) have helped me adjust and tweak some of my explanations and stances on API design.
 I would like to thank all who have contributed to the discussion, and I hope this helps build this article into a more valuable resource for others!

-(Edit: 9/June/2019) And now it's been two years since I first published [this article](https://medium.com/p/c5ec915a430f) and it’s been incredible to see that it’s been viewed 150,000+ times and received thousands of likes and shares, and once again I want express my gratitude to all my readers and followers!